co360/html-starter/min-web-browserify/readme.txt

 NOTE the bundle.js will be automatically generated!

-npm install -g browserify
+npm install
-npm install -g watchify
+npm run build